 , eastern Madhya Pradesh

-Wheat forms one of the oldest crops introduced in India and it does well on the loamy soils of Northern plains covering Haryana, Punjab
+forms one of the oldest crops introduced in India and it grows well on a soil type

-and Madhya Pradesh in India.
-This country forms the largest consumer and the producer of pulses.
-Indian Pulses include grams (chana), arhar or moong, lentil (masur), black gram (wad) and peas (matar).
-They are grown all over the country, excluding areas with plentiful rainfall.
-India is has the largest surface area under sugarcane and its production is also the highest in the world.
+production in India is the highest in the world.
+India has the largest surface area under sugarcane.
 The Indian state of Uttar Pradesh is a leading producer of sugarcane and the other states where it is grown are Punjab, Andhra Pradesh, Maharashtra, Bihar, Karnataka

 and Tamil Nadu